GregoryKogan/result/README.md

 }
 ```

+You can find many other use cases within [/tests](https://github.com/GregoryKogan/result-cpp/tree/main/tests) directory

 ## Contributing

 I'm not planning to write any more features for this library, but I will gladly accept any pull requests that add new features or fix bugs.